rcravens/javascript_in_the_browser/README.md

 # 🚀 JavaScript in the Browser 🚀

-This code supplements the JavaScript course that is available on [TekCasts](https://tekcasts.com):
+This code supplements the JavaScript course that is available on [TekCasts](https://tekcasts.com).

+Bring your web pages to life with pure JavaScript!
+In this course, you’ll learn how to manipulate the DOM 🌳, handle events 🖱️, fetch data 🌐, and build interactive UIs — all while understanding how the browser really works under the hood.
+We’ll finish by exploring app structure 🏗️ and frameworks 📦 so you’re ready to tackle modern frontend development with confidence.

 ‼️ What Is Covered?